LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/divgeo.rst

        wall elements.

 In the C-Mod example only the first condition is satisfied.
 Therefore, a short segment needs to be added.
-That can be done by: change the assignment of the middle mouse button to `"Split element”`, and then click on the vertical segment just above the target, which adds a point on the wall and creates a new segment.
+This can be done by: change the assignment of the middle mouse button to `"Split element"`, and then click on the vertical segment just above the target, which adds a point on the wall and creates a new segment.
 Avoid making very short segments, which can cause problems for the triangle